 TGax Editor: Change the paragraphs below of this subclause as follows (#CID 12528, 11849):

 After receiving the Beacon frame at or after TBTT, the TWT scheduled STA may go to doze state until the next wake TBTT if no other condition requires the STA to remain awake.
-The TWT scheduled STA may go to doze state after AdjustedMinimumTWTWakeDuration time has elapsed from the TBTT start time if no Beacon frame is received.(#3076)
+The TWT scheduled STA may go to doze state after AdjustedMinimumTBTTWakeDuration(#12528, 11849) time has elapsed from the TBTT start time if no Beacon frame is received.(#3076)

 Either STA that is a party to an established wake TBTT agreement can tear down the wake TBTT agreement by following the tear down procedure described in 10.43.8 (TWT Teardown) (#9981)(#3240) and by setting the Wake TBTT Negotiation subfield to 1 in the TWT Teardown frame.